Mikelmx/House/README.md

 ------------------------

-Haha just a picture of a house.
+Haha just a picture of a house